junxit/us-congress-bills-111/metadata.md

 - 2010-12-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 671.
 - 2010-12-07 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8602-8605; text: CR S8602-8605)
 - 2010-12-07 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8602-8605; text: CR S8602-8605)
+- 2010-12-08 — Message on Senate action sent to the House.
+- 2010-12-08 — Received in the House.
+- 2010-12-08 — Referred to the House Committee on Education and Labor.